 There has been a significant rise in the number of fires in the UK caused by faulty chargers for e-cigarettes and other electrical devices.
-Follow the advice below to reduce the risk of a fire, electrical shock or damage to your equipment when recharging e-cigarettes and mobile devices.
+If you are using e-cigarettes, you must:

-- Use the original charger supplied with your device. - If you need a replacement or additional charger, purchase a genuine factory replacement. - Avoid cheap unbranded replacements from the internet or market stalls.
+- Use the original charger supplied with your device. - If you need a replacement or additional charger, purchase a genuine factory replacement. - Never use cheap unbranded replacements from the internet or market stalls. - Never leave it charging unattended.